 Then it’s on to the finale and the part I, as a fan of the toys and cartoon, had been waiting for.
 It was time for the new Knights of Prysmos to receive their totems, their magical emblems that would encapsulate each individual character, granting them each unique special powers, regardless of their intentions beyond the mountain.

 Looking over these particular images sparks happy memories.
 I had so many of these toys it’s like being reunited with old friends.
 It’s been a great start and we haven’t even seen any of their powers being used yet.
-But given what we’ve seen them all achieve as people grasping for the power to rebuild or rule, it’s already a compelling story and I think this is mainly thanks to the way the characters have interacted with one another.
+But given what we’ve seen them all achieve as people grasping for the power to rule or rebuild, it’s already a compelling story and I think this is mainly thanks to the way the characters have interacted with one another.
 They feel real, which is no small feat given these are based on action figures.

 Judging by these beginnings, if Visionaries had proven more popular and had the chance to develop over the course of a few years, I would say these human characters could’ve risen through the ranks of comics to sit proudly alongside the likes of Larry Hama‘s superlative G.I.
 Joe creations.
 I’m well aware I’m saying this after only one story, but I’ve a feeling the remaining issues are going to back that up.